Chase Sapphire Reserve® vs. Chase Sapphire Preferred® Card: Which Is Right For You?

 Here’s how they compare on three key features: signup bonus, annual fee, and earn rate.

-Both cards offer fantastic signup bonuses that are worth $750 in travel when redeemed through the Chase Ultimate Rewards portal.
-However, the Chase Sapphire Preferred pays a higher signup bonus: 60,000 points compared to the Reserve’s 50,000.
+Both cards offer fantastic signup bonuses – the CSP is worth $750 in travel when redeemed through the Chase Ultimate Rewards portal.
+The Chase Sapphire Preferred also pays a higher signup bonus: 60,000.

 The Chase Sapphire Reserve comes with a much higher annual fee than the Preferred—almost five times as high.
 Of course, it also offers superior rewards.
 To determine if it’s worth it, you need to consider the value of the other rewards and your average annual spend.

 That depends on two things – how much you spend on travel and restaurants and whether you care about airport lounge access.
-If you’d use and enjoy the Priority Pass Select membership, that’s worth more than $30 and easily justifies getting the Chase Sapphire Reserve.
+If you’d use and enjoy the Priority Pass Select membership, that’s worth more than $130 and justifies getting the card_name.

 If that’s not the case, you really need to look at how much you spend on travel and restaurants.

-Travel Reward Newbies – Don’t get me wrong, the Chase Sapphire Preferred is an excellent card for anyone who wants a great signup bonus, earn rate, and benefits.
-Because the annual fee is considerably less that the fee on the CSR, it’s also a more palatable option for someone who is new to travel rewards.
-While you can’t carrey both cards at once, you can upgrade from the Preferred to the Reserved later on if you decide that makes sense for you.
+Travel Reward Newbies – Don’t get me wrong, the card_name is an excellent card for anybody who wants a great signup bonus, earn rate, and benefits.
+Because the annual fee is considerably less than the fee on the CSR, it’s also a more palatable option for someone who is new to travel rewards.
+While you can’t carry both cards at once, you can upgrade from the Preferred to the Reserved later on if you decide that makes sense for you.

 Anyone with Low Annual Spending on Travel and Restaurants – This one is pretty intuitive.
-If you don’t spend a lot on travel and dining, especially travel, chances are you’re not eager to pay $450 a year for a premium travel rewards card.
+If you don’t spend a lot on travel and dining, especially travel, chances are you’re not eager to pay $550 a year for a premium travel rewards card.
 That just wouldn’t make sense.
-You have to spend at least $2,000 a year on travel and restaurants (and use Global Entry or TSA Pre√) to benefit from the Reserve’s earn rate.
+If you spend about $5,000 a year on travel and restaurants (and use Global Entry or TSA Pre√), you’ll likely benefit from the Reserve’s earn rate.
 If you don’t, stick with the Preferred.

 Travelers Who Don’t Care About Airport Lounge Access – Depending on your home airport and the travel you typically do, you may not benefit much from the Priority Pass Select membership and lounge access.
 For example, if you take a lot of direct domestic flights, you don’t deal with many layovers and may not miss lounge access.